-If agreed to by both Councils, Municipal Administration may be used as a resource during the mediation process.
+If agreed to by both Councils, municipal Administration may be used as a resource during the mediation process.
 All discussions and information related to the mediation process shall be held in confidence until the conclusion of the mediation process.
 The process shall be deemed to conclude once the mediator submits a report to both Councils.
 The mediator's report and recommendations shall not be binding on the municipalities.
-For disputes that cannot be appealed, the report shall be considered binding.
+For disputes that cannot be appealed the report shall be considered binding.
 If both Councils accept the mediator's report, this shall be communicated to each municipality in writing and the matter shall be considered resolved.
 The report shall be introduced through the public hearing process along with any necessary amendments to the proposed bylaw or plan.
-If mediation is not undertaken or the mediator's report is not accepted by both Councils, then the disputing municipality may begin the appeal process where permitted to do so by the Municipal Government Act.
+If mediation is not undertaken or the mediator's report is not accepted by both Councils, then the disputing municipality may begin the appeal process.